WICG/storage-buckets/explainer.md

 Due to the synchronous nature of Web Storage API, user agents would need an in-renderer cache to support writes for `localStorage`.
-Therefore we would be able to support `"relaxed"` or `"strict"` policies.
+Therefore we would not be able to support `"relaxed"` or `"strict"` policies.

-We would also need a special quota system just for `localStorage` and its RAM consumption.
-This could have performance implications of supporting multiple `localStorage` instances per origin.
-Each bucket could have a smaller quota than the existing quota limit but would add extra complexity to the implementation.
+Web developers would need to keeping track of separate quota just for `localStorage` and its RAM consumption.
+Supporting multiple `localStorage` instances per origins could also have performance implications.
+Each bucket could have a smaller quota than the existing quota limit, however it may be less desirable for web developers to have less quota in this way.

 At first pass, the synchronous read API of `localStorage` seems like it could be a problem.
-However in this case, buckets could help from its main thread blocking during read, since it can read all data asynchronously on `openOrCreate()`.
+However in this case, user agents do not need to block the main thread to read the `localStorage` contents.
+Instead, implementations can read the `localStorage` data asynchronously, while processing `navigator.storageBuckets.openOrCreate()`.

 ## Stakeholder Feedback / Opposition